Yodha-Sudarsi/Practice-Open-Source/README.md

 - On your new repository's page, click the gray main button in the upper left to reveal a dropdown menu.
 - Enter the name of your new branch in the text box.
 (Branch names usually refer to what is being changed.
 Example: nameAdd).
   -Click on Create branch <new branch name>, which will automatically take you to your new branch.
 You can make edits on the main branch, but this may cause issues down the line.
 The best practice is to create a new branch for each separate issue you work on.
-That way your main branch remains in sync with Gssoc's main branch.
+That way your main branch remains in sync with main branch.

 **3. Edit:**